Stability theorems for positively graded domains and a question of Lindel: Introduction

 \section{Introduction}

 We commence by recalling an old question of Murthy \cite{Bass73}.
 Let $A=\bigoplus_{i\ge 0} R_i$ be a normal positively graded finitely generated algebra over $R_0$, where $R_0=k$ is a field.
 Then Murthy asked whether $\text{K}_0(A) \cong \mathbb{Z}$.
 Bloch provided a counterexample to this question by considering $A=\frac{\mathbb{C}[X,Y,Z]}{\langle Z^2 - X^3 - Y^7\rangle}$.
-However, if (1) $k$ is an algebraically closed field of characteristic $p> 0$, (2) $A$ is a Cohen-Macaulay ring of dimension $2$, and (3) the vertex (corresponding to the ideal $\bigoplus_{i\ge 1}R_i$) is the only singularity of $\Spec (A)$, then Srinivas \cite[Corollary 1.3]{sv1} showed that Murthy's question has an affirmative answer.
+However, if (1) $k$ is an algebraically closed field of characteristic $p> 0$, (2) $A$ is a Cohen-Macaulay ring of dimension $2$, and (3) the vertex (corresponding to the ideal $R_{+}:=\bigoplus_{i\ge 1}R_i$) is the only singularity of $\Spec (A)$, then Srinivas \cite[Corollary 1.3]{sv1} showed that Murthy's question has an affirmative answer.
 Therefore, using the cancellation theorem of Murthy and Swan \cite{PMRS}, it follows that every projective $A$-module is free.
 Hence, this improves the existing stability theorems for projective modules over such graded algebras of dimension $2$.
-This exposition is borrowed from \cite{sv1}.

 In 1987, Lindel \cite[Theorem 1.3]{Li87} improved Quillen's Local-Global Principle from polynomial rings to positively graded rings.
 This, in particular, initiated the study of projective modules over a higher dimensional graded ring from a more algebraic point of view.
-Keeping track of this theme, in this article we aim to extend existing stability theorems for projective modules such as \cite{P} from polynomial rings to an arbitrary positively graded domain of dimension $\ge 2$.
+Let us briefly recall Lindel's work from \cite{Li87}.
+Consider $A=\bigoplus_{i\ge 0} R_i$, a commutative Noetherian (non-trivially) graded ring of dimension $d\ge 2$, and let $M$ be a finitely presented module over $A$.
+Lindel first established in \cite[Theorem 1.3]{Li87} that the Quillen set of $M$, defined by $J(R_0,M):=\{s\in R_0:M_s\cong \frac{M_s}{(MR_+)_s}\otimes R_s\}$, forms an ideal in $R_0$.
+Furthermore, in the same article, he proved the following theorem.

-For the remainder of the Introduction, let us assume that (1) $R$ is a commutative Noetherian ring with $1$ $(\not= 0)$ of finite (Krull) dimension $m\ge 2$, and (2) $A=\bigoplus_{i\ge 0} R_i$ is a commutative Noetherian (non-trivially) graded domain of dimension $d\ge 2$ such that $\dim(R_0)\ge 1$.
+\bt\cite[Theorem 2.5]{Li87} Let $A=\bigoplus_{i\ge 0} R_i$ be a commutative Noetherian (non-trivially) graded ring of dimension $d\ge 2$ and let $P$ be a projective $A$-module of rank $d$ such that $A$ and $P$ satisfy the following conditions.